RubenAC1999/Rubenac1999/README.md

 &nbsp;***About me***

 Recently graduated in Multiplatform Application Development (FP DAM), passionate about backend development and software architecture.
-I love learning on my own and exploring new technologies, always looking to build something productive, innovative, and creative.
+I enjoy learning independently and exploring new technologies from their foundations.

 <h4> Main Stack </h4>
 <span>